kyounger/casc-plugin-dependency-calculation/README.md

-# CloudBees CasC Plugin Catalog and Transitive Depedencies Calculator
+# CloudBees CasC Plugin Catalog and Transitive Dependencies Calculator

 Give this script a path to a `plugins.yaml` file in a bundle with all plugins you want installed (any tier), and it will: